 Prior to being enrolled in Fellowship, Fellows must submit documentation verifying a current health insurance policy that can utilized in the event of a physical injury which may occur while training at an ASPMF clinical site.
 ASPMF clinical facilities are not responsible for any kind of physical injury that may occur while training at these clinical locations during enrollment in the Fellowship.
 Universal precautions to avoid the infectious transfer of bacterial or viral pathogens while providing patient care at an ASPMF clinical is the sole responsibility of the Fellow.
-Fellows are responsible for all expenses associated with serology testing and follow-up care following a needle stick injury or contact with bodily patient fluids from the inadvertent mishandling of needles or failure to adhere to Universal precautions while at an ASPMF clinical site is the sole responsibility of the Fellow, and the Fellow accepts these conditions during clinical site is the sole responsibility of the Fellow, and the Fellow accepts these conditions during clinical training while enrolled in the Fellowship or participating in MTSA-sponsored cadaveric workshops.
+Fellows are responsible for all expenses associated with serology testing and follow-up care following a needle stick injury or contact with bodily patient fluids from the inadvertent mishandling of needles or failure to adhere to Universal precautions while at an ASPMF clinical rotation site.
+Medical expenses associated with any kind of injury while rotating at an ASPMF clinical site is the sole responsibility of the Fellow, and the Fellow accepts these conditions during clinical training while enrolled in the Fellowship or participating in MTSA-sponsored cadaveric workshops.